Periodontal Care Bronx NY

 Periodontal Disease is an ongoing infection in the pockets around the teeth.
 The deeper the pockets, the more infection you have, the more serious the infection.
 The purpose of Periodontal Treatment is to remove this infection and give these pockets a chance to heal and to add bone support to the teeth that have become weakened.

 Infectious material in the upper levels of tooth pockets can be removed using specialized instruments.
 This procedure is called SCALING & ROOT PLANING.
 It is sometimes performed under local anesthesia and is different from a routine cleaning that is performed in a General Dentist’s office.
 This may be the only treatment you need.

 Advanced Infection – Periodontitis

-If your infection has gotten into the bone which supports your teeth, and is below the level that can be reached with specialized instruments, then a minor surgical procedure must be performed to pull back the gum and remove the lower level of infectious material and to increase the bone support around the weaker teeth.
+If your infection has gotten into the bone which supports your teeth and is below the level that can be reached with specialized instruments, then a minor surgical procedure must be performed to pull back the gum, remove the lower level of infectious material and increase the bone support around the weaker teeth.